frozzare/dashboard/readme.md

 );
 ```

-Then add it to `widgets/index.js` with a key that can be used in `config/dashboard.json`

 ## socket

 Every widget can have a [socket.io](https://socket.io/) connection.
 Just create `widgets/{name}/socket.js` that exports a function that have one argument that is the socket instance.